jodogne/atomit/README.md

 The software comes out-of-the-box with the following features:

+ * Centralization of time series coming from different data sources.
  * Built-in Web server that can be used to receive messages from callbacks provided by professional IoT networks (such as Sigfox and Proximus MyThings).